 Does it drive you crazy when people in movies continue to do things that don’t actually happen in real life?
-Things like how action hero’s always emerge unscathed after a hail of bullets or when people, no matter what, have the most fantastic sex, or when the girl runs into the woods trying to escape bad guys.
+Things like how action hero’s always emerge unscathed after a hail of bullets fly their way, or when people have the most fantastic sex without any awkward moments, or when the girl runs into the woods trying to escape bad guys.
+These events are common place in films and somehow continue to be used again again again.

 1. When paying for a taxi, the person doesn’t look into a wallet or purse as you take out the bills.
 They just grab one at random and hand it over.
 Somehow It will always be the exact fare.